Mount Aconcagua, 6962m

 Train the thigh and calf muscles, and work on lots of stamina training, cardio-vascular work and as much hill walking with a rucksack as possible.
 You cannot train for altitude anywhere in the UK or Ireland, so concentrate on arriving with the confidence of feeling fit and mentally prepared.
 Put on a little weight in the weeks beforehand and don’t over-train in case you strain something!

 A gradual approach to training, several hours per week in the gym with a good walk on the weekend, will suffice.
 Pilates is excellent preparation, as is swimming, step machines, rowing and walking up stairs or hills.
 Practise also sleeping on hard surfaces since for some people the shock of lying on rock and ice in a tent can lead to sleepless nights.
 Sleeping tablets are strongly discouraged on a mountain trip because they slow down the rate of breathing, so it is important to give your body the best opportunity to rest.
 Work on feeling comfortable with a day hike and carrying a rucksack of around 15 kilos.
 It is also important to get your feet hardened and ready for the trek, since blisters will stop you faster than anything.
 Remember also that double boots or plastic mountaineering boots are quite heavy and stiff, so practise with them on and comfortable with a pair of thick mountain socks.

-Note that members now need to undergo up to three medical examinations at base camp before being allowed to ascend higher.
-We recommend that you have a medical before leaving and discuss with us any pre-existing conditions such as high blood pressure, which might affect this requirement by the Park Rangers.
+Note that members now need to undergo two medical examinations at base camp before being allowed to ascend higher.
+We strongly recommend that you have a medical before leaving home and discuss with us any pre-existing conditions such as high blood pressure or a heart murmur, which might affect this requirement by the Park Rangers.
 They do have the power to prevent you from climbing any higher, however in our experience they are very friendly and encouraging and they will help wherever they can to assist with a safe ascent.
 They do not condone the use of drugs like Diamox, unless needed in an emergency, preferring to advise on diet and a healthy lifestyle at base camp.
 So for example they will advise against taking salt in your meals.

 Much of the hiking is on scree and rock.
 Although there are no permanent snow fields (not including the glaciers, which are technical routes), crampons and a walking axe are still required for the higher sections.
 Sometimes the final thousand metres of elevation is covered with snowfall which can be consolidated into hardpack or ice, and any person contemplating Aconcagua should be prepared for extremely cold conditions and the need for using equipment competently.
 This means walking safely on crampons and knowing how to use an axe to arrest a slip, and using poles efficiently.

 Base Camp at Plaza Argentina is well facilitated and safe.
 There are huts for eating, medical facilities where everyone needs to get their permit stamped to show they are medically fit for continuing upwards, and it is very sociable.